Batch Social Posts Across Platforms Without Reformatting Ten Times

 Most of the reformatting pain comes from not having a clear mental model of what actually changes between platforms.
 Once you map it out, it's a short list:

-• Image ratios: 1:1 works everywhere; 9:16 is Reels/Stories territory; 1.91:1 is LinkedIn and X feed standard
+- Image ratios: 1:1 works everywhere; 9:16 is vertical/Stories territory; 1.91:1 is standard for LinkedIn and similar feed layouts

 Once you've written this down once, you don't think about it anymore — you just run the checklist.
 Better yet, you build it into a template so your AI agent or a copy-paste snippet does the adjustment for you.